arangodb/arangodb/Documentation/UserManual/Foxx.md

 the config variable `--javascript.app-path`.
 After that use Foxx manager to mount the app.
 You can also use Foxx manager to find out your current app-path.

-Controlling Access to Foxx Controllers
+Controlling Access to Foxx Applications
 ---------------------------------------

-At the moment, access to Foxx.Controllers is controlled by the regular authentication mechanisms present in ArangoDB.
+Access to Foxx applications is controlled by the regular authentication mechanisms present in ArangoDB.
 The server can be run with or without HTTP authentication.

-If authentication is turned off, all Foxx.Controllers and routes will be callable by everyone with access to the server.
 If authentication is turned on, then every access to the server is authenticated via HTTP authentication.
-This includes Foxx.Controllers and routes.
+This includes Foxx applications.
 The global authentication can be toggled via the configuration option @ref CommandLineArangoDisableAuthentication "server.disable-authentication".